 The District has an Interlocal Cooperation Agreement with Victoria County Groundwater Conservation District (VCGCD) to provide office and field equipment incidental to the operation of the District.
 This contract is renewed annually.
-During the fiscal year ended September 30, 2021, the District paid \$71,856 in fees to Victoria County Groundwater Conservation District.
+During the fiscal year ended September 30, 2022, the District paid \$84,543 in fees to Victoria County Groundwater Conservation District.

 The District, along with twelve other groundwater districts which make up Groundwater Management Area 15 (GMA 15), have entered into an interlocal agreement to divide the cost of groundwater studies on behalf of GMA 15.
 The District has contributed \$6,250 in support of this project, and is due a pro-rata share of any unexpended funds at the termination of the project.
-The District's current share of contributed but unexpended funds is \$2,375.
+The project was completed during the fiscal year ended September 30, 2022 and the remaining unexpended portion of the District's contributed share was returned to the District.